 There are two ways to approach VMware to AWS migration:

-- Create new instances with a required operating system, install required software, and transfer databases, configuration settings, etc. from source servers
+- Create new instances with the required operating system, install the required software, and transfer databases, configuration settings, etc. from source servers

 - Migrate an existing VM(s) via AWS services